lsgordon/lsgordon/README.md

 **BirdCLEF+ 2025: Species Classification w/ YamNET** | [GitHub](https://github.com/lsgordon/ANN-Final-Project)
 *May 2025*
 * Developed a robust system for classifying 206 endangered and under-studied animal species (including birds, amphibians, mammals, and insects) from the Middle Magdalena Valley of Colombia using audio recordings for the BirdCLEF 2025 competition.
-* Engineered a comprehensive data preprocessing pipeline: converted audio files to mono, standardized sample rates by downsampling to 22kHz (compatible with YAMNet) using `scipy.signal.resample`, and implemented custom functions (e.g., `audio_data_unfucker`) for data cleaning and handling irregularities.
+* Engineered a comprehensive data preprocessing pipeline: converted audio files to mono, standardized sample rates by downsampling to 22kHz (compatible with YAMNet) using `scipy.signal.resample`, and implemented custom functionsfor data cleaning and handling irregularities.
 * Created fixed-length audio representations (1000 samples per segment) by padding shorter sequences and chunking/padding longer ones, preparing data for consistent model input.
 * Utilized the pre-trained YAMNet model from TensorFlow Hub for feature extraction, transforming raw audio segments into 1024-dimensional embeddings.
 * Addressed significant class imbalance in the BirdCLEF 2025 dataset by strategically downsampling processed audio segments, limiting each of the 206 classes to a maximum of 1000 samples for training the final model.